clustertech/cpfs-os/docs/user-guide/build.md

     (use the one provided by the system, which has the necessary permissions).
   * Add the parameter `-DDEP_PREFIX=<prefix>` to the `cmake` command.

-In any case, if you run the unit tests as normal user, you need to ensure that the user has permission to run `fusermount`, and the user can access `/dev/fuse`.